stefan-wuensch/tmp/README.md

 https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Detailed_Tutorial.md

 This tutorial uses a demo website in the CloudHacks AWS account.
-The name of the CloudFormation Stack for the demo website is `HUIT-AWS-and-Nagios-Boot-Camp-Drupal-Demo-Site`.
+The name of the CloudFormation Stack for the demo website is `HUIT-Nagios-CloudWatch-Bootcamp`.
 For details on how to create the site demo stack can be found at https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Demo_Site_Stack_Setup.md